Ppotpot/Ppotpot/README.md

-- 👋 Hi, I’m @Ppotpot
+- 👋 Hi, I’m @Ppotpot.
-- 👀 I’m interested in ...
+- 👀 I’m interested in in exploring the world of cryptocurrencies.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning learning about blockchain technology and its potential impact on various industries.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with like-minded individuals.
-- 📫 How to reach me ...
+- 📫 How to reach me exciting world of BTC.

 <!---
 Ppotpot/Ppotpot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.